This page was generated from examples/Gentle-Intro/Gentle-Intro-To-HARK.ipynb.

 [6]:

-One of the results proven in the associated lecture notes is that, for the specific problem defined above, there is a solution in which the ratio \(c = C/P\) is a linear function of the ratio of market resources to permanent income, \(m = M/P\).
+One of the results demonstrated in Chris Carroll’s lecture notes is that, for the specific problem defined above, there is a solution in which the ratio \(c = C/P\) is a linear function of the ratio of market resources to permanent income, \(m = M/P\).

 [7]: